 WHAT THE EUREKA COMPANY IS

 Family owned since 1983, The Eureka Company is proud to be one of the pioneer businesses in the historic Armory Square district of downtown Syracuse, NY.
-Nestled in a restored horse stable, Eureka stands for all things quality and hand-made exclusively by American artisans.
+Nestled in a restored horse stable, Eureka Co. stands for all things quality and hand-made exclusively by American makers.
 The same spirit of hard work and discovery that lead true adventurers across America in search of gold lives here within these walls.
-Here you will find a diverse and curated collection of contemporary hand-made goods in ceramics, wood, metal, leather, jewelry, paper and more.
+Here you will find a diverse and curated collection of contemporary hand-made wares in ceramics, wood, metal, leather, jewelry, paper and more.

 WHO WE ARE